About Tiebreakers

 The purpose of the sibling priority is to assist families with multiple children to enroll their children in a school together, but placement is dependent on space being available at the requested school in the applying sibling's grade and program.
 We encourage you to list additional schools in the event that space is unavailable in the older sibling’s school or program.

-Beginning with the 2024-25 school year, the sibling tiebreaker will apply to any student who requests their sibling's school, regardless of the two siblings' respective ages.
+The sibling tiebreaker will apply to any student who requests their sibling's school, regardless of the two siblings' respective ages.
 I.e. the applying sibling is eligible for the tiebreaker to their enrolled student's school, regardless of whether they are younger or older.

 Siblings who are applying for school at the same time for different grade levels cannot be guaranteed placement into the same school.
 There is a possibility that new siblings applying for school may be assigned to different schools based on space availability.
 Some families, in fact, choose to have the siblings attend different schools.
 There is no way we will know you desire to keep siblings together if different schools are listed in a different order of preference.

-How do I apply for twins and multiples
+How do I apply for twins and multiples?

 If placement into the same school is desired for twins, triplets and multiples, each application should indicate the same school choices in the same order.